LegendBegins/Custom-BBCode/README.md

 Tags are currently case sensitive, but this can be patched by converting all instances of the tag variable in parseBBCode() to lowercase

-This is still being tested, so I don't make stability guarantees as of yet.
-Please try to break it and let me know how you did it!
-Stack overflows don't count.

 Feel free to subscribe to me over at https://YouTube.com/LegendBegins!